espocrm/documentation/docs/administration/config-params.md

 ### UI

 * applicationDescription – the text in meta tag; by default `EspoCRM - Open Source CRM application` text is used (since v7.0.0);
-* adminPanelIframeDisabled – `false` – disables the right iframe-panel on the administration page;
+* adminPanelIframeDisabled – `false` – disables the right iframe-panel on the administration page (since v7.0.0);

 ### Access control